-The greatest challenge people face with traveling is high airline costs.
-Or so they say.
+The greatest challenge people face with traveling is high airline costs — or so they say.
 I call these excuses and I hear that one a lot.
 Flying abroad will never be inexpensive, but it can be manageable.
-I swear.

 The likely culprit in airline travel are the hidden fees and taxes.
 Oneika the Traveller argued for paying a bit more instead of using budget airlines.
 She cites nine reasons.
 I certainly see her side of the argument.
 And I’m the first one to proclaim that airline travel isn’t my ultimate form of transportation.

 The reality for me is savings.

 I mainly fly low-cost and want my booking sites to be transparent.
 So, my list of sites grows.
 Some of my top sites are Skyscanner, Momondo and Vayama.
 Vayama is a recent find and since I discovered them this summer, a few epiphanies occurred to me about budget airline travel.

 Sorry, excuse inventors, you can live your dreams.
 It’s about being creative.

 One of the most effective ways to find lower rates is based on your own flexibility.
 Prices can go down depending on the day of the week and time of day you can book your flight.
 The more options you play with, the more likely you will be able to do it for cheap.